jsantos42/FastFoodAroundSchools/README.md

 # Fast Food and Schools in Portugal

+(please note the code of Goal#3 is not cleaned/commented and the R part has not been uploaded yet)

 This repository contains the code I wrote for the thesis of my Master in Clinical Nutrition.
 Below are the graphic results I obtained.